 Ease of Use

-The Nuna struggled with ease of use earning only 5 points of 10 for the metric where the high is 8.
+The Nuna struggled with ease of use with a below-average performance for the group.

-The Nuna has a stiff buckle almost worst than that on the Graco products.
-The button is hard to depress and some testers needed two thumbs to get it to release and the crotch padding gets in the way of using it.
+The Nuna has a stiff buckle worse than some competing products.
+The button is hard to depress, and some testers needed two thumbs to get it to release, and the crotch padding gets in the way of using it.
 Also, the chest/retainer clip is challenging to operate.
-The button on the clip is a little stiff and the harder we squeezed the other side of the clip, the harder it becomes.
-Buckling is easier and the two sides mate up without issue.
+The button on the clip is a little stiff, and the harder we squeezed the other side of the clip, the harder it becomes.
+Buckling is more manageable, and the two sides mate up without issue.

 Tightening and loosening the harness on the Pipa is about average.
-The strap located at the foot of the carrier works relatively well with just a little stiffness when pulled, and the smaller shoulder pads on the harness don't get in the way or prevent tightening the harness for a proper fit.
-To loosen the harness, there is an easy to access button above the padding on the foot of the carrier.
-The button itself is easy to use and the harness moves smoothly when the button is depressed.
+The strap located at the foot of the carrier works relatively well with a little stiffness, and the smaller shoulder pads on the harness don't get in the way of a proper fit.
+An easy to access button above the padding on the foot of the carrier will loosen the harness.
+The button is easy to use, and the harness moves smoothly.

-Shoulder height adjustment on the Nuna is accomplished by rethreading straps that attach to a T splitter on the backside of the seat.
+Shoulder height adjustment is accomplished by rethreading straps that attach to a T splitter on the backside of the seat.
 We prefer the non-rethread type of adjustment, both for its ease of use and adjustability.
-The shoulder straps have large loops that make getting them on and off the splitter easier, but they cause some trouble when threading them through the layers of padding and slots in the back of the seats.
-Probably a small sacrifice to pay for the nice seat padding, but given that many of the high-end seats had non-rethreading harness height adjustment, we feel a design change would be useful.
-The seat has 3 height options and 3 crotch positions.
+The shoulder straps have large loops that make getting them on and off the splitter easier, but they cause trouble when threading them through the layers of padding and slots in the back of the seats.
+The seat has three height options and three crotch positions.
 We think a minimum of 4 height options is best to ensure the best fit for most babies.

-The handle on the Nuna works well and is operated by depressing the buttons on each side of the handle on the pivot joint.
-Once depressed you can rotate the handle to the desired position.
-The handle has 4 positions and any are acceptable when driving.
-The downside is the handle catches on the canopy no matter what positions they are in.
-If both the canopy and handle are up for carrying, it can be annoying to have the canopy rubbing on the sides and potentially rubbing our fingers as well.
+The handle on the Nuna works well and operates by depressing the buttons on each side of the handle at the pivot joint.
+The handle has four positions, and any are acceptable when driving.
+The downside is the handle catches on the canopy no matter what position you choose.
+If both the canopy and handle are up for carrying, it can be annoying to have the canopy rubbing on the sides and potentially rubbing fingers.

 Carrier and Base Connection

-Installing the carrier on the base can be a little temperamental and it doesn't fall into place like some of the competition.
-We didn't experience thinking we had it in place when it wasn't.
+Installing the carrier on the base can be a little temperamental, and it doesn't fall into place like some of the competition.
+We didn't experience thinking it was in place when it wasn't.
 Unlike the majority of seats, this seat has the handle on the back of the base.
-It is easy to use, but we didn't like it and it made releasing and lifting the carrier out awkward and harder to do than the traditional style of carrier release.
+It is easy to use, but we didn't like it, and it made releasing and lifting the carrier awkward and harder to do than the traditional style of release.

 LATCH Anchors and Manual Storage

-Because this seat has a rigid latch that folds back into the base when not in use, it earned top marks for LATCH storage.
-There is no way the LATCH anchors can impede or prevent the carrier from properly attaching to the base without the parent's knowledge.
+Because this seat has a rigid latch that folds back into the base when not in use, there is no way the LATCH anchors can impede or prevent the carrier from properly attaching to the base.

-The canopy on the Nuna is a medium sized sunshade (above left) with an easy to use peek-a-boo window (above middle) that gives you a look-see into the baby's world.
-The window is a unique feature, as most of the products fail to offer a peek-a-boo window.
-If the canopy isn't enough to cover your baby, the Nuna also offers a pull-out cover that extracts from the canopy area and attaches to the foot of the carrier with magnets for almost 100% coverage (above right).
-The cover is vented for air flow and not a good weather shield, but it is a useful feature.
+The canopy on the Nuna is a medium-sized sunshade (above left) with an easy to use peek-a-boo window (above middle) that gives you a look-see into the baby's world.
+The window is a unique feature, as most of the products fail to offer one.
+Nuna also offers a pull-out cover that extracts from the canopy area and attaches to the foot of the carrier with magnets for almost 100% coverage (above right).
+The cover is vented for airflow but is not a good weather shield.

-Weighing in at 9.78 lbs, the Nuna is no light lifter earning a 6 of 10 for this metric.
-Though there are heavier options in the group, this seat still feels somewhat like a beast.
-It is a large seat that has girth as well as weight and it isn't the easiest to carry with a baby on board.
+Weighing in at 9.78 lbs, the Nuna is no light lifter.
+Though there are heavier options in the group, this seat still feels like a beast.
+It is a large seat that has girth as well as weight, and it isn't the easiest to carry with a baby on board.

-The take away is to remember that while weight is important it isn't everything.
-We suggest you use the carrier weight as a deciding factor between 2-3 seats you deem worthy of buying consideration.
+The take away is that while weight is important, it isn't everything.
+We suggest you use the carrier weight as a deciding factor between 2-3 seats you deem worthy of consideration.

-The Nuna works best with the Nuna MIXX2, however, this stroller didn't perform well in our stroller review.
-It can also be paired with the following high-ranking strollers by purchasing compatible adapters.
+The Nuna works best with the Nuna MIXX2.
+It can also pair with the following high-ranking strollers by purchasing compatible adapters.

-- UPPAbaby Minu — The Minu is a lightweight travel stroller from UPPAbaby.
-This stroller folds in thirds and can be stowed in some overhead airplane bins.
+- UPPAbaby Minu Combo — The Minu is a lightweight travel stroller from UPPAbaby.
+This stroller folds in thirds and can stow in some overhead airplane bins.
 While it likely doesn't have the chops to double as a full-size stroller, it could be an option for car seat carrier if you plan to travel with baby frequently in the future.

-- Thule Urban Glide 2 — The Urban Glide 2 is arguably the jogging stroller to covet a the moment.
+- Thule Urban Glide 2 Combo-- The Urban Glide 2 is arguably the jogging stroller to covet a the moment.
 The Nuna is compatible with the purchase of the Maxi-Cosi car seat adapters.
-If you are sold on a Nuna seat and you want a one and done solution where size and weight aren't a factor, then this could be the stroller for you.
+If you want on a Nuna seat and you want a one and done solution where size and weight aren't a factor, then this could be the stroller for you.

-- Thule Sleek — The Sleek is a cool full-size stroller but it is more expensive and lower scoring in our tests than the very similar UPPAbaby Vista.
+- Thule Sleek Combo-- The Sleek is a cool full-size stroller, but it is more expensive and lower scoring in our tests than the very similar UPPAbaby Vista.